aidan-clyens/Simple_Digit_Recognition/README.md

 ### Installing
 1. Clone the directory with `git clone git@github.com:aidanclyens88/Simple_Digit_Recognition.git`.
-2. Create and run your own python 2 script, making sure to import trainer.py.
+2. Create and run your own Python 2.7 script, making sure to import trainer.py.
 3. The first time the script is run, training data files will be created in the [datasets](./datasets) folder, named train_data.data and train_labels.data.

 ### Adding training data